 Most contracts provide that the contractor is to carry out and complete the works described in the contract.
 Even where it is not so stated then, if the extent of the work is defined, a duty to complete the work is implied, the contractor having a correlative right to complete the work.
-Without a right to omit part of the work contracted for the employer cannot, without breaking the terms of the contract, carry out any part of the contract works himself
+Without a right to omit part of the work contracted for the employer cannot, without breaking the terms of the contract, carry out any part of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 0330 161 1234